ETS-PoliTO/esp32-sniffer/README.md

 - MD5

-	Hash function used on the packet to get a unique identifier for the packet
+	Hash function used on the packets in order to get a unique identifier for each packet packet

 # More